notcool100/astrofinance_node/devops/README.md

-# Financial Management System - DevOps
+# AstroFinance - DevOps

-This directory contains DevOps configuration files, CI/CD pipelines, and infrastructure as code for the Financial Management System.
+This directory contains DevOps configuration files, CI/CD pipelines, and infrastructure as code for the AstroFinance Financial Management System.

 ## Technology Stack